-Knowing how to light a campfire is an essential skill – we teach you how to do it the good old fashioned way.
+Knowing how to light a campfire is an essential skill.
+Here’s a few tips on how to do it the good old fashioned way.

 Starting a campfire is easy right?
 Well, not for everyone.
 If you don’t get the basics right it will be frustrating for everyone when it dies quickly after lighting or when you run out of dry wood after dark.
 Then again you might find yourself in an emergency situation, have wet matches or lose a lighter.
 Knowing how to start a fire in a variety of conditions is important.
 Let’s start with the basics.